 Where to stay

 It’s hard to imagine that just four years ago the only accommodation on offer was a handful of bedsits and B&Bs.
 Now, there’s the resplendent, eco-friendly Costa Navarino destination.
 It’s split into the ultra luxurious Romanos and the Westin, which is more family focused but equally classy.
-Book a seaview room; most come with a personal infinity pool and the sound of waves breaking (plus heavenly mattress) is guaranteed to result in a good night’s sleep.
+Book a sea view room; most come with a personal infinity pool and the sound of waves breaking (plus heavenly mattress) is guaranteed to result in a good night’s sleep.
 It’s a big complex done very well, featuring everything you could desire – rock climbing, diving, tennis courts, gym, pools, spa, beach – without feeling busy, impersonal or, most crucially, crass.
+If that wasn’t enough, Costa Navarino has launched Navarino Residences, a collection of luxury villas for sale on the award-winning golf destination in Greece.
+Now you can own a bit of the eco-friendly destination.
+How tempting…

 If naval history’s your thing, visit Neokastro.
 Despite meaning ‘new castle’, it’s an old 16th-century Ottoman fort with bus-wide walls.
 Climb the crumbling buttresses (there’s no health and safety here) to gaze out onto the waters of Navarino Bay, where, in 1827, a decisive battle would lead to the Greece’s victory in the Greek War of Independence.
 It was the last naval battle in the world to be fought with sailing ships, in case you were wondering.
 It’s worth taking proper shoes as the timeworn stones don’t mix with flip-flops.
 For a more light-hearted afternoon, take a towel down to Voidokilia beach.
 It’s shaped like the letter omega with a semicircular strip of sand dunes.
 Sheltered, with oh-so-blue waters, it’s considered to be one of the best beaches in the Med.